maxrye1996/Rock-Paper-Scissors-animation/README.md

 - [ ] Display victory message and stop animation when all players are one type
 - [ ] Some collisions arent changing the losing object
 - [ ] Slow it down a bit to make the bouncing animations a bit smoother
+- [ ] Crashes when left for a while